WP-Autoplugin/hub2wp/readme.md

 ### 1.2.0
 - New: Added support for themes in addition to plugins.
+- New: Added
+- Fix: Use repo name as the plugin or theme slug on installation.

 ### 1.1.0
 - New: Added support for private GitHub repositories.